Mesothelioma and Asbestos Trust Funds

 Who Can File Asbestos Trust Fund Claims?

-Here is who may be able to file trust fund claims:
+You may be able to file trust fund claims if you’re:

-Veterans with mesothelioma are encouraged to file trust claims even if they’re getting monthly payouts from their U.S. Department of Veterans Affairs (VA) benefits.
-These veterans can get trust fund payouts and VA compensation at the same time.
+Veterans with mesothelioma are encouraged to file trust claims even if they’re getting monthly payouts from their VA benefits.
+Veterans can get trust fund payouts and VA compensation at the same time.

-Further, family members may be able to file a trust fund claim even if a veteran has died from mesothelioma.
+Family members may also qualify to file a trust fund claim even if a veteran has died from mesothelioma.

-Those with other asbestos-related diseases like lung cancer or asbestosis could qualify to file claims, too.
+Finally, those with other asbestos-related diseases like lung cancer or asbestosis could qualify to file trust fund claims, too.

-When Should I File a Trust Fund Claim?
+When Should I File an Asbestos Trust Fund Claim?

 Each asbestos settlement trust fund has its own time limits on how long you have to file a claim.
-For most trusts, you only have 2-3 years to file from the date of your mesothelioma diagnosis or from the date of a loved one’s death.
+For most trusts, you only have 2-3 years to file from the date of your mesothelioma diagnosis or a loved one’s death.

-The sooner you file a claim, the sooner you may get financial aid.
+The sooner you file, the sooner you may get compensation.
 Get started right now with our help.

 1. Find an Attorney

-It’s in your best interest to work with a mesothelioma lawyer to file trust fund claims.
-These attorneys will do all of the legwork involved with filing your claims, saving you time and stress.
+By working with a mesothelioma lawyer, you can get the help needed to file asbestos trust fund claims.
+These attorneys can do all of the legwork involved with filing your claims, saving you time and stress.

-Once you’ve found a lawyer to work with, they’ll collect information to see which asbestos trust funds you qualify for.
+Once you’ve found a lawyer, they’ll collect information to see which asbestos trust funds you may qualify for.

-- See if these companies have trust funds
+3. See if these companies have asbestos trust funds

-- Collect military/civilian work documents and medical records to strengthen your case
+4. Collect military/civilian work documents and medical records to build your case

 3. File a Mesothelioma Trust Fund Claim

-After getting the needed information, your attorneys will file claims with any mesothelioma trust funds that you qualify for.
+After collecting the necessary information, your attorneys will file claims with all mesothelioma trust funds you qualify for.
 You won’t have to file the claims yourself or spend any time in court.

 4. Go Through the Review Process

-After filing your claim, you and your legal team must choose to have it reviewed in one of two ways by the trust.
-Your attorney can determine which type of review will be best for your trust fund claim.
+You and your legal team must choose to have your claim reviewed in one of two ways by the trust.
+Your attorney can help you determine which type of review may be best for your case.

-- Expedited Review: The trust processes your claim based on pre-set guidelines, such as what type of asbestos disease you have and how severe it is.
+1. Expedited Review: The trust processes your claim based on pre-set guidelines, like what type of asbestos disease you have and how severe it is.
 If your claim meets the guidelines, you’ll get a fixed amount of money.

-- Individual Review: The trust takes a more detailed look at your claim to see how much money you may receive.
+2. Individual Review: The trust takes a more detailed look at your claim to see how much money you may be entitled to.
 This review process takes longer and may award more or less money than an expedited review.

 5. Receive Payment

-Once your claim has been reviewed, the asbestos trust fund will liquidate it (determine how much you will get paid).
-You can then accept the compensation offered by the trust.
+Once your claim has been reviewed, the asbestos trust fund will liquidate it (distribute the money to you).
+You can then accept the compensation offered by the asbestos trust fund.

-You may start to get your first trust fund payments in fewer than 90 days.
+You may start to get your first asbestos trust fund payments in as few as 90 days.

 Asbestos Trust Funds vs. Mesothelioma Lawsuits

-Though both award compensation, trust funds and mesothelioma lawsuits are not one and the same.
-Trust funds allow you to get mesothelioma compensation without filing a lawsuit.
+Though both award compensation, asbestos trust funds and mesothelioma lawsuits have a few significant differences.
+Trust funds allow you to seek mesothelioma compensation without filing a lawsuit.

-You may be able to file mesothelioma trust fund claims, asbestos lawsuits, and VA benefit claims all at the same time.
+You may be able to pursue compensation from asbestos trust funds, lawsuit settlements, and VA benefit claims all at the same time.
 Doing so allows you to get the most amount of money possible.

-How a Mesothelioma Lawyer Helps With Asbestos Trust Fund Claims
+How a Mesothelioma Lawyer Helps With Asbestos Trust Funds

-Not only do they walk you through each step in the process, but they can also help you avoid issues with certain laws and rules that could otherwise affect how much money you get.
+Not only do they walk you through each step in the claims process, but they can also help you navigate laws and rules that could affect how much money you may get.

 These include:

-- Compensation disclosure laws: When filing a lawsuit or a new trust fund claim, some states may require you to disclose any amount of compensation you received from earlier trust fund claims.
+• Compensation disclosure laws: When filing an asbestos lawsuit or a trust fund claim, some states may require you to disclose any amount of compensation you received from earlier claims.

-- Setoffs: Some states allow setoffs, which reduce the amount of money you get from a lawsuit if you already received trust fund compensation.
+• Setoffs: Some states enforce setoffs, which reduce the amount of money you receive from a lawsuit if you already secured asbestos trust fund compensation.

-Call (877) 450-8973 to see how a lawyer can help you file your trust fund claims and avoid problems with these factors.
+Call (877) 450-8973 now to see how a lawyer can help you file asbestos trust fund claims and avoid any issues.

 How Were Mesothelioma Trust Funds Created?

-However, the courts forced bankrupt asbestos companies to create trusts so mesothelioma victims could still get financial assistance.
+However, the bankruptcy courts forced these companies to create trusts so mesothelioma victims could still get financial compensation.
+In total, there’s over $30 billion currently available across these trusts.

 Get Help Filing an Asbestos Trust Fund Claim